Skip to content

-Trained Afghan Red Crescent volunteers are undertaking search and rescue missions following a devastating earthquake late on 31 August 2025.
+Trained Afghan Red Crescent volunteers undertook search and rescue missions following a devastating earthquake late on 31 August 2025.

 The 6.0 magnitude earthquake struck near the city of Jalalabad, in eastern Afghanistan.
-It is currently estimated that more than 800 people have been killed, with that figure sadly expected to rise.
+It has been reported that 2,200 people were killed, with thousands injured or unaccounted for.

 Where did the 31 August earthquake strike?